Customs and Border Protection Officer: Career Guide

 Career Description, Duties, and Common Tasks

-A CBPO works with the United States’ 328 ports of entry to thoroughly screen all visitors and returning citizens, as well as any cargo that is entering the country.1 With a keen attention to detail, CBP officers will be able to detect and prevent terrorists and weapons from entering the country; enforce customs, immigration, and agricultural laws at ports of entry; and prevent the illegal trafficking of people, narcotics, and other contraband into the United States.
+A CBPO works at or near one of the United States’ 328 ports of entry to thoroughly screen all visitors and returning citizens, as well as any cargo that is entering the country.1 With keen attention to detail, CBP officers will be able to detect and prevent terrorists and weapons from entering the country; enforce customs, immigration, and agricultural laws at ports of entry; and prevent the illegal trafficking of people, narcotics, and other contraband into the United States.

 While CBPO jobs are similar to border patrol agent (BPA) jobs, and some of their duties overlap, these two federal jobs are different in focus.
-CBP officers focus on facilitating the flow of legitimate trade and travel, determining the admissibility of individuals into the US, and preventing the illegal entry of individuals and prohibited goods.
-BPAs typically patrol international land borders and points of entry to apprehend undocumented individuals and prevent human trafficking.
+Customs and border protection officers focus on facilitating the flow of legitimate trade and travel, determining the admissibility of individuals into the US, and preventing the illegal entry of individuals and prohibited goods.
+Border patrol officers typically patrol international land borders and points of entry to apprehend undocumented individuals and prevent human trafficking.

 Steps for Becoming a CBP Officer